favna/3DSThemeManager/README.md

 # Dependencies & Building

-- DevkitPro r46
+- DevkitARM r46
 - ctrulib 1.2.1
 - Latest version of sf2dlib
 - Latest version of sftdlib
 - zlib, libpng, freetype, libogg, and tremor from 3ds-portlibs (https://github.com/devkitPro/3ds_portlibs/ recommended)

-You can run `sudo -s; deps.sh; exit` to install sf2dlib, sftdlib, and 3ds-portlibs automatically (`git` and DevkitPro required).
+You can run `sudo -s; deps.sh; exit` to install sf2dlib, sftdlib, and 3ds-portlibs automatically (`git` and DevkitARM required).

 Run `make` to build the 3DSX, CIA, and ZIP files.
 Run `make run` to build & run on Citra. (debugging only -- requires shared_font.bin)